cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/applications-of-magnetic-force-on-a-point-charge.md

   - Mass spectrometer
   - Velocity selector
   - More practice with the right-hand rules
+objectives:
+  - Derive the expression for the radius of a particle traveling in uniform circular motion in a magnetic field
+  - Analyze the motion of charged particles in a mass spectrometer
+  - Analyze the motion of charged particles in a velocity selector
+  - Become more comfortable with the right-hand rule for a charged particle in a magnetic field
 ---

-## 🎯 Objectives

-* Derive the expression for the radius of a particle traveling in uniform circular motion in a magnetic field
-* Analyze the motion of charged particles in a mass spectrometer
-* Analyze the motion of charged particles in a velocity selector
-* Become more comfortable with the right-hand rule for a charged particle in a magnetic field

 ## 📋 Sequence